netmsglog/cookiegame/README.md

 sight word cookie game

-randomly hide one word within cookies, click to reveal by turn
+randomly hide one cookie behind a sight word, click to reveal by turn